thulab/iotdb-quality/docs/en/AnomalyDetection/LOF.md

 + `method`:assign a detection method.
 The default value is "default", when input data has multiple dimensions.
 The alternative is "series", when a input series will be transformed to high dimension.
 + `k`:use the k-th distance to calculate lof.
 Default value is 3.
-+  `threshold`:sets of values of lof larger than this threshold will be recognized as outlier.
-Lof larger than 1 indicates density near the set of value is below nearby sets, which is likely to be an outlier.
-Default value is 1.
 +  `window`: size of window to split origin data points.
 Default value is 10000.
 +  `windowsize`:dimension that will be transformed into when method is "series".
 The default value is 5.